hazalnurasma/is_ekip_yonetim_sistemi_KDS/README.md

 # e-appointment system for pets
-# all rights deserved: Hazal Nur ASMA
+# all rights deserves: Hazal Nur ASMA

 # DO NOT COPY OR USE.